A week after Spain's floods, families hold out hope that loved ones are not among the dead

 While many search for their loved ones, the gargantuan recovery efforts in Sedaví and dozens of other communities slowly moved forward.

-The package includes direct payments of 20,000 euros to 60,000 euros to owners of damaged homes, among other financial aid for businesses and municipal governments.
+The package includes direct payments of 20,000 euros to 60,000 euros to owners of damaged homes, and financial aid for businesses and municipal governments.

 “We have a lot of work left to do, and we know it,” Sánchez said.